 The timeline only displays relevant metrics that are configured and curated by

 the Blackfire team.

-But you can also add more information by creating your own custom
+But you can also add more information by creating your custom metrics

 Markers allow you to visualize cue-points you explicitly define in your code.